bettinasir88/silverstripe-blog/README.md

 Make sure your Homestead.yaml has [folders and sites mapped](https://laravel.com/docs/7.x/homestead#configuring-homestead )

-When all set up, start your vagrant
+When all is set up, start your vagrant
 ```
 vagrant up
 ```